ngeraldi/marine-exotics-global-analysis/README.md

       Basic scipt for figure of species with greatest ecological effects- pics were aded outside of plot

-## Ecological effects of non-natvie species is related with human footprint proxies- Geraldi et al. in press Global
+## Effects of non-nativee species is related with human footprint- Geraldi et al. in press Global Change biology

 -non_native_footprint_map_figs_124.Rmd
       Script to figures 1, 2, and 4